More than 50 million people across the USA suffer from allergies each year.

 Even for people without obvious allergies, there are many other surprising sources of household air pollution in products you probably use each day.
 Becoming aware of these hidden pollutants is the first step in improving indoor air quality for you and your family.

-This detailed buying guide explains exactly what to look for and what to avoid when buying an air purifier for your home.
+This detailed air purifier buying guide explains exactly what to look for and what to avoid when buying one for your home.